psbriant/transportation_data_analysis/README.md

 ### Reporting a bug

-To report a bug, please create an issue, tag it as a "bug" and write a short description of the problem and attach a screenshot of any error message.
+To report a bug, please create an issue, tag it as a `bug` and write a short description of the problem and attach a screenshot of any error message.

 ### Suggesting a new feature

-To suggest a new feature, please create an issue, tag it as a "enhancement" and write a short description of what you would like to see added.
+To suggest a new feature, please create an issue, tag it as a `enhancement` and write a short description of what you would like to see added.

 ### Setting up an development environment